parox/xjs-web-framework/README.md

     xjs generate controller user

 This command create a controoler into the current folder you are.
 So for this works, you need to be on _Controller folder.
-The controller created contains some default methodos.
+The controller created contains some default methods just to show an example of how to create REST and Events.
 The default methods are:

-  - _create
-  - read
-  - _update
+  - _post
-  - _delete
+  - get
-  - index
+  - $event

 Each method make reference for one route, and the route is a REST.
 If the method starts with underscore (_), the REST is a POST REST, if not is a GET REST.
 Above each method there is a comment saying what is the url for this method